Off-Grid Solar and Wind Generated Power

 stove fully stocked with wood.

-increase, larger pieces of wood will save you money during the
+increase, larger pieces of wood will save money during the

 winter.
 Larger pieces, like whole unsplit logs will burn

-all night long without your needing to get up every 3 or 4 hours to
+all night without having to get up every 3 or 4 hours to

 more effort to fill a stove, and since smaller pieces have more exposed

-area, the burn is quick and short.
-Typically, a firewood
+area, the burn is quick, hot, and short-lived.

 vendor over-splits the wood for a number of reasons, least of which is